 After a weekend spent overindulging on food and shopping, it’s nice to have a day on the calendar that is specific to making a difference for others.
 Giving Tuesday is that day.
 It’s a “global day of giving fueled by the power of social media and collaboration…celebrated on the Tuesday following Thanksgiving and the widely recognized shopping events Black Friday and Cyber Monday,” says the Giving Tuesday website.

-And of all days to share your commitment to helping charities, #GivingTuesday is the day.
-Sharing and hashtagging your social posts will hopefully help encourage others to make a difference (and feel free to share this post everywhere so they know what the day is all about).
+Sharing and hash tagging your social posts will hopefully help encourage others to make a difference (and feel free to share this post everywhere so they know what the day is all about).

 Here are just a few fun facts to encourage you to make a donation this #GivingTuesday: